duaraghav8/Ethlint/docs/user-guide.rst

 Sharable Configs
 ****************

 The list of rules in Solium will keep growing over time.
 After a point, its just overkill to spend time specifying rules, their severities and options in your soliumrc every time you create a new Solidity Project.
-At that time, you can either choose to inherit ``solium:all`` configuration or borrow configurations written by others.
+At that time, you can either choose to inherit ``solium:recommended`` or ``solium:all`` configuration or borrow configurations written by others.

 A Sharable Config allows you to borrow someone else's soliumrc configuration.
 The idea is to simply pick a style to follow and focus on your business problem instead of making your own style specification.